mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 9
 **Q:** 9.
-How do you approach accessibility and inclusivity in your frontend development projects?
+Can you share with us your achievements in ce and v projects?
 **A:**